schaar/voteraid-1/outline.md

 4. Ask user if they want to be connected to a responder
 5. User respond if need responder.
    -If yes, contact responders "there is a requestor with issue...", return to user immediately "connecting now...";
-   -if no, set value to resolved, close case, go to status 8
+   -if no, set value to resolved, close case, go to status 9
+6. Send to all potential responders, wait for 30 minutes
-6. One responder reply, send "closed" to other responders, send requestor info to responder, send responder info to requestor.
+7. One responder reply, send "closed" to other responders, send requestor info to responder, send responder info to requestor.
-7. After some hours, contact requestor "Let us know it has been resolved or not?"
+8. After some hours, contact requestor "Let us know it has been resolved or not?"
-8. Set to resolved
+9. Set to resolved
-9. Set to not_resolved
+10. Set to not_resolved

 ### Routing Process
 - Store request ID in session